Skip to content

 • Giving and receiving feedback

 The best part?
-You can assess job-specific skills as well as a host of hard skills related to this role.
+You can assess job-specific skills and a host of hard skills related to this role.

 Toggl Hire Skills Test Example